shivannis/xandr-docs-public/xandr-docs/articles/invest/credit-limit-overview.md

 ---

-# Credit limit overview in Microsoft Invest
+# Microsoft Invest - credit limit overview

 Xandr offers credit management to support an enhanced level of service while ensuring that all our partners are